aaronamran/MCSI-Remote-Cybersecurity-Internship/Security Tools/nmap.md

 # Nmap

+Nmap is a powerful tool for network exploration and security auditing, commonly used to discover hosts, services, and potential security vulnerabilities within a network.
 Nmap will return "open|filtered" when it is unable to determine whether a port is open or filtered

 ## Perform a TCP Port Scan Using Nmap